Student Conduct

 - The Director of University Housing will hear all appeals of University Housing decisions after the preceding steps have been followed.

-Front Desk of Bluff, Evergreen, Prairie, and Woodland serve as a security function.
+The front desks of Bluff, Evergreen, Prairie, and Woodland serve as a security function.
 The desks are situated in a fashion that allows them to view the only entrance and exit that residents are permitted to utilize.
 Residents must use their Cougar card to swipe into the building and gain access 24 hours a day.

 Roommate Conflict